 Valve nominal effective area (ACd) vs. % valve position for the particular Swift metering valve model size (family characterization data) will be stored in the engine/package control.
 The nominal effective area family curves for each valve size is provided in Chapter 10 (Specifications).
-Individual valve characterization data is stored in the Swift driver, accounting for valve-to-valve differences in flow.
+Individual valve offset data is stored in the Swift driver.
 Therefore, the valve and driver are linked at the point of calibration testing.
 The driver/valve system contains a common identifying serial number to field verify that the Swift driver and Swift valve are a matched set.